 1. Is “squatting” illegal in Nevada?

-NRS 205.0817 is the Nevada code section that prohibits squatting.
-Also called unlawful occupancy, squatting is defined as living in another person’s empty home (dwelling) without permission of the owner or his/her representative.
+NRS § 205.0817 is the Nevada statute that makes squatting a crime.
+Also called unlawful occupancy, squatting is defined as living in another person’s empty home (dwelling) without the owner’s or his/her representative’s permission.

 - Be notarized or signed by the owner or authorized representative; and